jeffwmiles/arm-azuresiterecovery/README.md

 ![GitHub forks](https://img.shields.io/github/forks/jeffwmiles/arm-azuresiterecovery?style=social)
 ![Twitter Follow](https://img.shields.io/twitter/follow/jwmiles5?style=social)

-Project name is a Azure Resourcce Manager template and PowerShell script that allows Azure Administrators to deploy Azure Site Recovery for selected VMs along with a Recovery Plan for testing.
+This is a Azure Resourcce Manager template and PowerShell script that allows Azure Administrators to deploy Azure Site Recovery for selected VMs along with a Recovery Plan for testing.

 This demonstrates integration with Azure Automation runbooks in a recovery plan to perform functions like apply a Public IP, add secondary IP's to VMs, and add network security group rules.